survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ...
 ```

-That *0.js* is our split point.
+That *0.js* is your split point.
 Examining the file reveals that webpack has wrapped the code in a `webpackJsonp` block and processed the code bit.

 ### Lazy Loading Styles